-Resistance to care may be related to multiple factors, including physical causes such as urinary tract infections, constipation, hemorrhoids, etc. It may also be related to anxiety related to exposure and safety, or it can be related to issues of control and decision making.
+Resistance to care may be related to multiple factors, including physical causes such as urinary tract infections, constipation, hemorrhoids, etc. It may also be related to anxiety related to exposure and safety, or it can be related to issues of control and decision-making.
 Whatever the cause, resistance to basic hygiene care can lead to skin breakdown and aversion by others because of body odor and appearance.
 Caregivers must learn to respond to the feelings rather than the expressed actions of the resident's behavior.

 Look at simplistic ways to avoid this problem.
 How is the environment impacting the patient?
 Be flexible!
 There are many ways to do routine activities of daily living.
 Not every patient needs to be up and dressed for breakfast.
 Caregivers need to examine their own feelings and responses to the patient's behavior.
-Apply some basic concepts to the care of patient with dementia, such as: proceeding in a calm, quiet, patient manner; setting realistic goals for the patient and yourself when considering what must be done; being flexible and creative; avoiding confrontation and words that pose a threat, such as "undress" or "I'll change you".
+Apply some basic concepts to the care of demented patients, such as proceeding in a calm, quiet, patient manner; setting realistic goals for the patient and yourself when considering what must be done; being flexible and creative; avoiding confrontation and words that pose a threat, such as "undress" or "I'll change you".
 Avoid rushing, being too noisy, being frustrated, getting too close into personal space, and having too many people in the same area at the same time.
 Make sure to always let the patient know what care you are about to provide; enlist the patient's assistance.
 Consider giving rewards, such as chocolate, when care is being given.

 Bathing has its own set of issues.
 Many people are uncomfortable having someone see them naked.
-They may be used to privacy, or taking a bath in a tub as opposed to a shower.
-They are likely used to being in a personal bathroom not an institutional setting.
-There may be fear of physical harm or personal invasion, etc. To make the bathing experience more comfortable, consider the following:

-- Make sure the tub/shower room does not have extra equipment. - Play soft, quiet music in the room. - Add pictures and decorative towels in the bathroom.
-Often, if the room looks more "homey", the idea of bathing will be easier to accept. - Bring extra towels to drape over the shoulders and over the head to retain heat. - Offer a small piece of chocolate during the bath.
-It can give a sense of relaxation and enjoyment for the patient.
+They may be used to privacy, or taking a tub bath as opposed to a shower.
+They likely are used to being in a personal bathroom not an institutional setting.
+There may be fear of physical harm or personal invasion, etc. To make the bathing experience more comfortable, make sure the tub/shower room does not have extra equipment.
+Consider playing soft quiet music in the room.
+Are there pictures and decorator towels in the room?
+Often, if the room looks more "homey", the idea of bathing will be easier to accept.
+Bring extra towels to drape over the shoulders and over the head to retain heat.
 Ask the patient to tell you if the water temperature is comfortable, turn the water on slowly and keep the pressure at a minimum so the patient is not being hit with a hard spray.
 Start the water spray at the feet; this is less threatening to the patient.
 Give the patient a washcloth and have them wash their face, chest, arms, and any areas that they can safely reach themselves.
 Some patient's may need to keep on their underwear to feel safe, they can then be removed at the end of the shower to finish and replace with dry clothing.
 Washing hair can be done by having the patient hold the washcloth over their face and the caregiver placing a couple of fingers over the shower head to get more focused water spray than having the water splash over the patient.
+Consider offering a small piece of chocolate during the bath.
+It can give a sense of relaxation and enjoyment for the patient.